xuguodong03/SSKD/README.md

 ```
 python teacher.py --arch wrn_40_2 --lr 0.05 --gpu-id 0
 ```
-where you can specify the architecture via flags `--arch`
+where you can specify the architecture via flag `--arch`

 ### Student Training
 An example of student training is: